-- Demonstrate effective oral and written communication strategies with patients, family members, the public, and members of the healthcare team. - Demonstrate effective age-appropriate communication skills.

-3. Apply problem solving and critical thinking skills.
+- Demonstrate effective oral communication strategies with patients, family members, the public, and members of the healthcare team. - Demonstrate effective written communication strategies with patients, family, members, the public, and members of the healthcare team. - 3.
+Apply problem solving and critical thinking skills.

-- Utilize critical thinking skills to make appropriate adjustments to non-routine situations. - Demonstrate the appropriate adjustment to exposure factors in routine and non-routine situations. - 4.
+- Utilize critical thinking skills to make appropriate adjustments to non-routine situations. - 4.
 Engage in behaviors that promote professional development and growth.

-- Demonstrate professional development and growth. - Demonstrate professional etiquette and behavior.
+Demonstrate the value of professional development and growth.